-My first choice as a pupil was a young male….always so full of bravado.
+My first choice as a pupil was a young male….they always so full of bravado.

 Back we went to the pond, but dear me, it took a while for him to get the idea.
 Eyes to the front please ….and concentrate.
-All to do with the centre of gravity mate.
+It’s all to do with the centre of gravity I believe.

 Right, let’s ‘up the ante’ and try a triple act.

 Another two recruits were brought in and after just a week or two they were performance ready.
 The newbies were both female (Lucy and Linda) , which might explain their remarkable aptitude.

-Let’s have a bit of fun.
-Ladies, let’s set a good example and move exactly one metre away from Daniel please.
+Let’s have a bit of fun ladies Now set a good example by moving exactly one and a half metres away from Daniel.
 That’s it…great.

 Oh my goodness, it worked!
 Next trick….

 One, two, three…‘Fly away’.

 OK, let’s try some synchronized movement.
 You can take a break Daniel, I’m not at all sure you have the talent.
 Instead, we’ll have three little maids this time; Linda, Lucy and Penelope-Jane.
 Ready?
 Standing perfectly still….